 Therapeutic foster care is also known as therapy foster care, multidimensional treatment foster care, specialist foster care, treatment foster (family) care and family-based treatment.
-It is designed for youths who cannot live at home, usually due to behavioural problems including chronic delinquency.
-These youths are placed in a foster home in which foster parents receive training to provide a structured environment to promote the learning of prosocial and emotional skills.
+It is designed for young people who cannot live at home, usually due to behavioural problems including chronic delinquency.
+These young people are placed in a foster home in which foster parents receive training to provide a structured environment to promote the learning of prosocial and emotional skills.
 Part of the care includes intensive monitoring at home, at school and during leisure activities.

 Overall, the evidence suggests that therapeutic foster care has reduced crime.

-A meta-analysis across two of the included studies found statistically significant reductions in the number of criminal referrals of youths who had completed the therapeutic foster care, at both 12 months and 24 months after the programme had ended.
+A meta-analysis in Review 1, covering two of the five studies, found statistically significant reductions in the number of criminal referrals of young people who had completed therapeutic foster care, at both 12 months and 24 months after the programme had ended.
 Criminal referrals were defined as all officially reported misdemeanour and felony offences on the young peoples’ records.
 The meta-analysis also found significant reductions in the total number of days in secure settings for treatment groups compared to control groups, at both 12 and 24 months after the programme had ended.
 These secure settings included detention, correctional facilities, and or prison.
 All three primary studies that reported criminal outcomes in Review 1 saw statistically significant reductions in anti-social behaviour for the group which had therapeutic foster care.

 Reviews 1 and 2 were sufficiently systematic that many forms of bias that could influence the study conclusions can be ruled out.
 Review 3 was sufficiently systematic that few forms of bias that could influence the study conclusions can be ruled out.
 Review 1 considered many elements of validity, conducted relevant statistical analyses and used quality assurance to ensure the accuracy of the information collected from primary studies.
 The review authors only combined studies with similar outcomes, and the review was restricted to the studies of highest design quality – randomised control trials.
 However, the review did not take into account possible unintentional outcomes.

 Review 1 noted that implementation should centre on the support available to the foster carers and young people (with respect to regular meetings and therapeutic and clinical services being available).
 In addition, the young people should be closely supervised in the home (and school) setting, and contact with delinquent peers prohibited.
-It was made clear that any infringements of the set rules should result in a direct consequence.
+It was made clear that any infringements of the rules should result in a direct consequence.

 Review 1 reported the costs of therapeutic foster care in 1991 ($3,000 per month per participant) compared to the control group, who were in the state mental hospital ($6,000 per month per participant).
 This led to an average saving of $10,280 per participant in hospitalisation costs for those who were placed in therapeutic foster care.
 The review also noted that while therapeutic foster care was more expensive than regular foster care, it is less expensive than residential care.

-Review 2 reported one study which saw average programme costs of $18,837 per youth in 1997.
+Review 3 reported one study which saw average programme costs of $18,837 per young person in 1997.
 These costs included personnel (case manager, programme director, therapists, recruiter and foster parent trainer), foster parent stipends, and additional health services such as mental health care.
 A second study in Review 2 reported a cost-benefit analysis of therapeutic foster care compared to standard group care.
 The additional cost per participant for therapeutic foster care was $1912 in 1997, but the total net benefits for programme participants ranged from $20,351 to $81,664.

 Review 1: MacDonald, G.M. and Turner, W. (2007) 'Treatment foster care for improving outcomes in children and young people', Campbell Systematic Reviews 2007:9, DOI: 10.4073/csr.2007.9Review

 Treatment Foster Care and Group Care’, Child Youth Care Forum 45: 33-46 DOI: 10.1007/S10566-015-9315-0 Review 3: Hahn, R. A., Bilukha, O., Lowy, J., Crosby, A., Fullilove, M. T., Liberman, A., Moscicki, E., Snyder, S., Tuma, T., Corso, P. and Schofield, A. (2005) 'The Effectiveness of Therapeutic Foster Care for the Prevention of Violence: A Systematic Review', American Journal of Preventative Medicine, 28:2S1, 72-90

 This narrative was prepared by UCL Jill Dando Institute and was co-funded by the College of Policing and the Economic and Social Research Council (ESRC).
 ESRC Grant title: 'University Consortium for Evidence-Based Crime Reduction'.
 Grant Ref: ES/L007223/1.